WBWC: History

+On February 14, 2001, WBWC increases its power to 4000 watts, where it is at currently today.
+On June 12, 2003, WBWC would broadcast a U2 marathon from the Rock and Roll Hall of Fame as a part of their Summer Marathon Series.
+The following year WBWC would do the same with The Who.
+WBWC was the only radio station in Cleveland to carry the "Vote For Change" tour live from Washington D.C.

+In August 2022, before the start of the fall semester, WBWC moved studios once again, into Loomis Hall, just next door to the Student Union.
+In March 2023 WBWC celebrated its latest milestone of 65 years of broadcasting.

 Current programming

-WBWC airs 24 hours of modern rock every day.
+WBWC airs 24 hours of alternative rock every day.
 During weekday overnights, the station airs a variety of music styles.
-On Sunday evening, the station airs The Golden Age of Rock and Roll and Sunday Night at the Oldies.
-Public Service to the community includes news via the Associated Press.
+On Sunday evening, the station airs a block referred to by on air DJ's as "Oldies Alternative" including 3 shows: "The Golden Age of Rock and Roll" from 6-8pm, hosted by John Basalla, "Sunday Night at the Oldies" from 8-10pm, hosted by Tom LaMoreaux, and "Oldies Amplified" from 11pm-2am, hosted by Andrew Hoty.
+Public Service to the community includes news via the Associated Press at the start of every hour.
 During the summer months, WBWC airs the weekly Summer Marathon Series: every Thursday, the station features 18 hours of music centered on a particular artist or theme.